amt911/zsh-personal-config/README.md

 This is my personal zsh config.
 It includes the following:

-- Some default plugins that I like.
+- Some plugins that I like.
-- A very primitive plugin manager.
+- My own plugin manager [zsh-mgr](https://github.com/amt911/zsh-mgr)
 - Some aliases and styles (including man coloring).
-Some of these styles are extracted from Prezto.
+Some of these styles are extracted from [Prezto](https://github.com/sorin-ionescu/prezto).

 ## Installation